I want to help people in my community

-Arm In Arm’s pantries served served visitors more than 21,000 times in 2016.
+Arm In Arm’s three pantries provided food for shoppers more than 22,000 times in 2017 — a record.
 We welcome individuals and groups of up to 10 volunteers to join us in this work at our Trenton pantry locations.

-Pantry volunteers may act as personal shoppers, unload and shelve donations, package groceries for our home food delivery program, or deliver groceries to our homebound and elderly neighbors.
+Pantry volunteers may act as personal shoppers, unload and shelve donations, package groceries for our home delivery program, or deliver groceries to our mobility challenged and older neighbors.

 Work in the Garden